Benyamain/MarioAI/README.md

 # MarioAI

-In my Doom reinforcement learning project, I worked with different environments that presented unique challenges.
-Each environment came with its own predefined reward system, which meant I had to adapt and work with the existing reward structures.

-To preprocess the data and optimize the models' learning, I applied a grayscale filter to the frames.
-This filtering technique helped eliminate unnecessary information and allowed the models to focus on the most relevant aspects of the environment.
+In my Mario reinforcement learning project, I set up the game using the Gym environment.
+To optimize the learning process, I applied a grayscale filter to the frames, which helped focus on essential visual features while reducing unnecessary information.

-During the training process, the most significant number of steps I encountered was 560,000, achieved by a single model.
-This milestone served as a measure of the complexity and difficulty I faced in that particular environment.
+Additionally, I implemented frame stacking, capturing moments when Mario made an action.
+This technique allowed the model to consider the sequential nature of the game and better understand the dynamics of Mario's movements.

-To implement the reinforcement learning algorithm, I utilized the PPO algorithm with the CNNPolicy variant.
-PPO is a widely used algorithm that strikes a balance between exploration and exploitation to maximize rewards.
+For the reinforcement learning algorithm, I utilized the CNNPolicy variant of Proximal Policy Optimization (PPO).

+During the training process, the model reached an impressive milestone of 4 million steps.
+This indicates the extensive exploration and learning undertaken by the model to improve its performance in the game.

+The training phase for the model lasted approximately 5 and a half days.
+This duration demonstrates the computational resources and time required to train a model that can achieve a high level of proficiency in complex games like Mario.

 You can find the demo [here]()!